dslab-uniud/Database-indoor/Datasets/converted_datasets/TUT3/README.md

   * [wifi_obs.csv](https://github.com/dslab-uniud/Database-indoor/blob/main/Datasets/converted_datasets/TUT3/wifi_obs.csv)
 * the tessellation strategy used to import the dataset is the _crowd_ one.
 * directory containing the [original dataset](https://github.com/dslab-uniud/Database-indoor/blob/main/Datasets/raw_datasets/TUT/TUT3/) in Python pickle format.
 * [Jupyter notebook](https://github.com/dslab-uniud/Database-indoor/blob/main/Datasets/tut_convert.ipynb) to convert the original dataset into our proposed format.
-It generates all files except for "devices.csv", and "users.csv" which have been assembled by hand.
+It generates all files except for "devices.csv", which has been assembled by hand.